 any other medicines including aspirin or other NSAID medicines

-If there is a need to consider Inza during your pregnancy your doctor will discuss the risks and benefits involved.
+If it is necessary for you to take Inza, your doctor will discuss the risks and benefits

 high blood pressure or heart problems